Skip to Main Content

 Q

-Where does legal liability lie?
+Where does legal liability for regulatory compliance lie?

 A